Wildly ramified unitary local models for special parahorics. The odd dimensional case: Introduction

 We can also relate $\RM_I^\loc$ to the v-sheaf local models considered in \cite[\S 21.4]{scholze2020berkeley}.
 By results in \cite{anschutz2022p, fakhruddin2022singularities, gleason2022tubular}, we already know that the v-sheaf local models in our case are representable by normal projective flat $\CO_F$-schemes $\BM_I$ (denoted as $\BM_{\sG,\cbra{\mu}}$ in \S \ref{sec-compa}).

-\begin{thm}[Theorem \ref{prop-M=Mv}] The local model $\RM^\loc_I$ can be identified with $\BM_I$. \end{thm} As a corollary, our result gives a very explicit construction of $\BM_I$ and a more elementary proof of the representability of the v-sheaf local models in our setting. \begin{remark} If $F/F_0$ is of type (R-P), the arguments in \cite{anschutz2022p} (see the paragraph after Theorem 1.1 in \loccit) also imply that $\BM_I$ is Cohen-Macaulay.
-However, our methods can also deal with the (R-U) case and we are able to give explicit local affine coordinate rings. \end{remark}
+\begin{thm}[Theorem \ref{prop-M=Mv}] The local model $\RM^\loc_I$ is isomorphic to $\BM_I$. \end{thm} As a corollary, our result gives a very explicit construction of $\BM_I$ and a more elementary proof of the representability of the v-sheaf local models in our setting. \begin{remark} Recently, Cass and Louren{\c{c}}o \cite[Remark 4.17, Corollary 1.5]{cass2025mod} proved that $\BM_I$ is Cohen-Macaulay and has Frobenius-split special fiber, using a more general and uniform approach.
+Our method, on the other hand, provides explicit local affine coordinate rings and the existence of a closed immersion $\BM_\BI\hookrightarrow\Gr(n,2n)_{\CO_F}$.
+These results have applications to the study of integral models of Shimura varieties, see \cite{yang20232}. \end{remark}